 - You must then select each label you want to add.
 You can also create a new label at this point if you need to.

-To learn more about how to take full control of your Gmail inbox, be sure to keep a lookout for similar articles from Michell Consulting Group’s blog.
+To learn more about how to take full control of your Gmail inbox, be sure to keep a lookout for similar articles from COMPANYNAME’s blog.